 All three operations listed in this article comes under the sheet metal fabrication process.
-So having a basic idea about sheet metal fabrication process is important before we jump into Blanking, Piercing, and punching.
+So having a basic idea about the sheet metal fabrication process is important before we jump into Blanking, Piercing, and punching.

 Sheet metal fabrication is a metalworking process to cut and form sheet metal into the desired shape which can be useful for end applications.
 There are two main operations of the sheet metal fabrication process.
 One is Cutting and the other is Bending

 Blanking, Piercing, and Punching comes under sheet metal cutting operations.
 The tooling for all three operations is almost the same, however, the size and shape can be different.
-The reason for using different terminology is to differentiate between what we call as a finished part and what we call as scrap.
+The reason for using different terminology is to differentiate between what we call a finished part and what we call a scrap.
 This concept will be discussed later in this article.

 Cutting in sheet metal can be done either by thermal operation or mechanical operation.
-The thermal operation basically includes laser cutting and plasma cutting and mechanical cutting basically include Blanking, shearing, Piercing, and Punching.
+The thermal operation basically includes laser cutting and plasma cutting and mechanical cutting basically includes Blanking, shearing, Piercing, and Punching.
 However, the list of operations is not at all exclusive and there are many other mechanical cutting operations for sheet metals.

 Must Read: Difference between CRCA and HRCA sheet